Liberalisation

 The single electricity market project was launched in 2007 between the Republic of Ireland and Northern Ireland governments.
 The initiative created a single electricity market for the Island of Ireland.

 There is a mandatory pool to which almost all electricity has to be bought and sold throughout the island of Ireland.
-The purpose of this by combining two smaller markets to create a greater competition improve reliability and efficiency.
+The purpose of this is to combine two smaller markets to create greater competition and improve reliability and efficiency.
 If it is a stepping stone towards a European energy market with closer harmonisation with Great Britain and ultimately Continental Europe.

 Coal and Gas

-Most of electricity capacity in Ireland is produced by gas-fired CCGT combined cycle gas turbine..
-The proportionate reliance on heavy oil fired stations has decreased significantly since the 1970s.
-In 2010, Bord Gáis opened its first major gas fired plant at Whitegate Cork generating 500 megawatts.
+Most of the electricity capacity in Ireland is produced by gas-fired CCGT combined cycle gas turbines.
+The proportionate reliance on heavy oil-fired stations has decreased significantly since the 1970s.
+In 2010, Bord Gáis opened its first major gas-fired plant at Whitegate Cork, generating 500 megawatts.

-Four new open gas fired turbine power stations were opened in the period 2010 to 2015, bringing in extra 400 megawatts capacity.
+Four new gas-fired turbine power stations were opened in the period 2010 to 2015, bringing in an extra 400 megawatts capacity.

 Peat